fog/fog-azure-rm/lib/fog/azurerm/docs/application_gateway.md

 ```
 ## Create Connection

-Next, create a connection to the Network Service:
+Next, create a connection to the Application Gateway Service:

 ```ruby
     azure_application_gateway_service = Fog::ApplicationGateway::AzureRM.new(